-The Gospel of Jesus Christ The Greatest Power in the World
+The "Good News" of Jesus Christ Is The Greatest Power in the World

 Matthew 1:18-25, NIV This is how the birth of Jesus the Messiah came about: His mother Mary … was found to be pregnant through the Holy Spirit….
 An angel of the Lord appeared to [Joseph] in a dream and said,… what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
 All this took place to fulfill what the Lord had said through the prophet: “The virgin will conceive and give birth to a son, and they will call him Immanuel” (which means “God with us”) … She gave birth to a son.
 And he gave him the name Jesus.

 Romans 1:1-4, 15-16, NASB Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God, which He promised beforehand through His prophets in the holy Scriptures, concerning His Son, who was born of a descendant of David according to the flesh, who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord … So, for my part, I am eager to preach the gospel to you also who are in Rome.
 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.